-- Complete Documentation warranties, manuals, protocols and procedures for operation and maintenance of the building, including services and site infrastructure; - Professional Facilities Management personnel who have appropriate qualifications, education and demonstrated experience in managing facilities; - Properly Trained and Qualified Building Operators staff who can operate and maintain the entire facility, including day-to-day operations (snow removal, recycling, garbage, landscaping, etc.); - Monitoring Measurement and verification of performance (energy, water, indoor air quality, etc.) and the adjustment of settings and schedules to maintain peak performance; - Comprehensive Maintenance, Repair, Replacement Evidence-based reserve fund studies that account for proper maintenance, prompt repair and proactive replacement; - Inhabitant Education and Engagement Working with the inhabitants and/or tenants so that they observe better housekeeping practices; and - Feedback and Continual Improvement Implement feedback mechanisms to inform designers, constructors, manufacturers, staff, management and inhabitants on how to improve the quality and performance of the building facility in general.
+- Complete Documentation warranties, manuals, protocols and procedures for operation and maintenance of the building, including services and site infrastructure; - Professional Facilities Management personnel who have appropriate qualifications, education and demonstrated experience in managing facilities; - Properly Trained and Qualified Building Operators staff who can operate and maintain the - Monitoring Measurement and verification of performance (energy, water, indoor air quality, etc.) and the adjustment of settings and schedules to maintain peak performance; - Comprehensive Maintenance, Repair, Replacement Evidence-based reserve fund studies that account for proper maintenance, prompt repair and proactive replacement; - Inhabitant Education and Engagement Working with the inhabitants and/or tenants so that they observe better housekeeping practices; and - Feedback and Continual Improvement Implement feedback mechanisms to inform designers, performance of the building facility in general.